 You are now ready to season your wok.
 You first need to pick an oil with a high-smoke point.
-Most people use canola oil (which we avoid).
-You can use avocado oil or peanut oil.
-Peanut oil can help bring out the flavor in your Chinese food.
+You can use peanut oil to help bring out the flavor in your Chinese food.

 You will need a good, sharp knife to chop vegetables, meat and other ingredients like scallions and garlic.
 While I am all about saving money, you do not want to skimp on your knife.